Booker-M/Custom/README.md

 ## Features
 -Statically-typed, object-oriented programming language
--Every keyword comes from a JSON file that the user can customize
+-Every keyword can be *customized* in the `custom/customConfig.json` file
--Data structures such as arrays
+-Data structures such as arrays and sets
 -Setting a keyword to "Juno" causes a compile error ("Hotel Juno" is the inferior successor to "Custom Hotel")

 ### Default Types and Keywords